appworks-lab/AppToolkit/README.md

 ## Customization

-You can customize your tools list by creating a json file.
-Here we provide a [json schema](https://raw.githubusercontent.com/apptools-lab/AppToolkit/feat/cli/toolkits.schema.json) for you to follow and you can get the hint in some IDE just like Visual Studio Code.
+You can customize your tools which to be installed in a json file.
+Here we provide a [json schema](https://raw.githubusercontent.com/apptools-lab/AppToolkit/feat/cli/toolkits.schema.json) for you to follow and you can get the hint in the popular IDEs like Visual Studio Code, IntelliJ and so on.
+For Example:

 ```json
 {